 Malaysia's economy is much less dependent on tourism than some of its neighboring countries.
 Therefore, visitors usually depend on the same general infrastructure and transportation system as the locals.
 Public transportation is modern, efficient, and cheap.
 Accommodation also tends to be better in quality for a lower price in Malaysia due to the overall pro-business economy, and a diverse range of restaurants keeps prices for food competitive throughout the country.

 In both countries, the activities that you choose to engage in can significantly affect your travel budget.
-Scuba diving is popular in both countries, but can add to your cost.
-So can visiting the more popular beach resort areas and the wildlife and jungle tours.
+Scuba diving is popular in both countries, but can add to your cost, as this is one of the most expensive tourism-related activities in the region.
+So can visiting the more popular beach resort areas, and the wildlife and jungle tours.

 What are the most expensive and cheapest cities and regions in Indonesia and Malaysia?